 Siberian Chiffchaff

-The wind has really picked up this afternoon, which has made finding birds very challenging, but before dusk, we connected with a returning Juvenile White Fronted Goose and Loch of Spiggie with Pink-footed Geese.
+The wind has really picked up this afternoon, which has made finding birds very challenging, but before dusk, we connected with a returning Juvenile White Fronted Goose at Loch of Spiggie with some Pink-footed Geese.

 Pallas's Leaf Warbler

-The weather was dreadful today a strong northerly wind and torrential rain.
-News broke that a Bluethroat had been found at Channerwick so we headed there and got good views.
+The weather was dreadful today, with a strong northerly wind and torrential rain.
+News broke that a Bluethroat had been found at Channerwick, so we headed there and got good views.

 The afternoon was spent birding from the car due to the weather, but we did manage to see a Lapland Bunting by the side of the road, which did show really well.